TheGoodlike13/liberty_or_death/README.md

     sudo slaptest -u

 Have we finally reached the part where the title of the chapter makes sense?
 My God...

 Anyway, it doesn't work.
 Checksum error.
-Then the explanation of the error has nothing to do with any checksum as far as I can tell.
+The explanation has nothing to do with any checksum as far as I can tell.
 Great start.

 Oh!
+Well, I've figured out the `checksum` error.
+In `/etc/ldap/slapd.d/cn=config.ldif`,
-Well, I've figured out the 'checksum' error.
-In '/etc/ldap/slapd.d/cn=config.ldif', the first few lines are dedicated to something of a warning message:
+the first few lines are dedicated to something of a warning message:

     # AUTO-GENERATED FILE - DO NOT EDIT!!
 Use ldapmodify.

 Followed by what I assume is the checksum of the file itself stored in itself.
 But wait.
 Wouldn't storing the checksum inside the file... change the file?
 I'm not even gonna try to figure this one out.
 Maybe they take checksum of everything AFTER these lines.
 Whatever.
 This definitely isn't enough to distract me from the fact I was just following a guide that told me to do something I shouldn't.
 AGAIN.

     sudo ldapmodify

-I return the file to its original form and attempt to use the confounding 'ldapmodify' command.
+I return the file to its original form and attempt to use the confounding `ldapmodify` command.
 It asks me to enter the password.
 I enter the password.
 I get invalid credentials error.
-You know, the same error for which we embarked on this journey for in the first place.
+You know, the same error we embarked on this journey for in the first place.

 Riddle me this, Batman.
 1. I want to add an LDAP account.
-2. But I can't, because I don't have an administrative account to use 'ldapadd'.
+2. But I can't, because I don't have an administrative account to use `ldapadd`.
-3. In order to create such an account I need to modify 'cn=config.ldif' file.
+3. In order to create such an account I need to modify `cn=config.ldif` file.
 4. But I can't just manually modify the file, because that breaks the CRC32 checksum.
-5. I have to use 'ldapmodify'.
+5. I have to use `ldapmodify`.
 6. But I can't, because I don't have an administrative account.

 THEN WHAT THE HELL AM I SUPPOSED TO FUCKING DO?????
 Who made this garbage ass system?
 Why doesn't it come pre-configured with some basic bullshit you could change later?
 What is wrong with these people???